iorais/CNN-CPP-Parallel/CUDA-Working/README.md

 srun --partition=gpu --gres=gpu:1 --cpus-per-task=4 --mem=16G --nodes=1 --pty /bin/bash

 module load CUDA
-To compile just navigate to root and type `make` Executable can be run using `./CNN`
+To compile navigate to Parallel-CUDA and type `make` Executable can be run using `./CNN`

 or